Council Bluffs Police search for robbery suspect

-Police are searching for an individual reportedly involved in a convenience store robbery early Friday morning.
+Council Bluffs Police are searching for a suspect reportedly involved in a convenience store robbery early Friday morning.

 After receiving an undisclosed amount of cash, the man left the store and fled on foot.

-He’s described by Council Bluffs police as being white, and at the time of the crime wearing a red hooded sweatshirt, white facemask and white gloves.
+He’s described by Council Bluffs police as white, and at the time of the crime wearing a red-hooded sweatshirt, white facemask and white gloves.

 This is an ongoing investigation and anyone with information is being asked to call Council Bluffs Crime Stoppers at 712-328-7867.